CruidGals/nes_emulator/README.md

 ## TO-DO List

-- Debug all the 6502 CPU Instructions in preparation for mounting the CPU onto the hardware code
+- Re-organize the CPU code to use namespaces and classes.
+Will improve readability and adaptabilty significantly
+- Implement interrupt handler (in CPU) for IRQ, NMI, Reset.
-- Learn NES hardware and recreate it in code
+- Learn NES hardware, especially the architecture that connects the PPU and CPU together.
 - At least make it able to run Donkey Kong

 ## Referenced Materials